lima-vm/lima/website/content/en/docs/Community/Governance/_index.md

 - **Committer** (Full maintainership): Committers have full write accesses to repos under <https://github.com/lima-vm>.
   Committers' commits should still be made via GitHub pull requests (except for urgent security fixes), and should not be pushed directly.
+  Committers must enable 2FA for their GitHub accounts.
   Committers are also recognized as Maintainers in <https://github.com/cncf/foundation/blob/main/project-maintainers.csv>.

 - **Reviewer** (Limited maintainership): Reviewers may moderate GitHub issues and pull requests (such as adding labels and cleaning up spams),